-Kathy Flaherty is the Executive Director of the Connecticut Legal Rights Project (CLRP), a statewide non-profit agency which provides legal services to low income individuals diagnosed with mental health conditions, who reside in hospitals or the community, on matters related to their treatment, recovery, and civil rights.
-Kathy previously worked as a staff attorney at Statewide Legal Services of CT, Inc., and at Connecticut Legal Services.
+Since 2015, Kathy has served as Executive Director of Connecticut Legal Rights Project, Inc. (CLRP), a statewide non-profit agency which provides legal services to low income individuals with mental health conditions, who reside in hospitals or the community, on matters related to their treatment, recovery, and civil rights.
+Prior to coming to CLRP, Kathy spent 15 years as a Staff Attorney at Statewide Legal Services of Connecticut, Inc.